AndreasIBZ/bidir_flowsensor/README.md

 </p>

 ## Basic function
 A flow through the orifice results in a higher static pressure on the inlet and a lower static pressure on the outlet.
-The difference is called static pressure drop and can be measured by a differential pressure sensor.
+The difference is called static pressure drop and can be measured by a <a href="https://github.com/AndreasIBZ/dig_diff_pressuresensor">differential pressure sensor</a>.
 The differential pressure is proportional to the flow to the power of 2.

 ## Assembly
 put a sealing O-Ring or abundance of silicone into the sealing groove of the connector fitting, screw the fitting into the threaded part of the orifice